 • Overview: AMD develops CPUs and GPUs used in gaming, PCs, and increasingly in AI data centers.

 • Why it’s a top stock: Its MI300 chips are designed to compete with Nvidia for a slice of the artificial intelligence market.
-A track record of innovation also suggests AMD is well-placed for solid future performance.
-In addition, a Q4 deal to sell billions in GPUs to OpenAI has moved AMD into Nvidia’s space.[2]
+AMD also has a solid track record of innovation.
+In addition, a Q4 deal to sell billions in GPUs to OpenAI has moved AMD into Nvidia’s space.

-• Risks: Nonetheless, Nvidia is an entrenched competitor in this market, making it risky to bet on AMD as the challenger in CPU and GPU development.
+• Risks: Nonetheless, Nvidia is an entrenched competitor in this market, and time will only tell how CPU and GPU developers perform long-term.

 Broadcom (AVGO)